Parks in this Network

 The network's habitat variation includes barrier islands/seashores, coastal fresh to brackish marshes, bottomland hardwoods, cypress-tupelogum swamps, Mississippi River alluvial floodplain and loessal bluffs, rolling hill country and pastures, and the dry scrub/grasslands of Edwards Plateau.

 This site provides access to study results, data, and related analysis about the natural resources investigated by the GULN network, its parks, research and land management partners.
 Park managers use this information make decisions about park resources.

-Water quality and quantity is monitored quarterly at six locations within the Preserve as directed by the GULN.
+Water quality and quantity is monitored monthly at six locations within the Preserve as directed by the GULN.

 Sampling is performed at 13 sites proximal to the Preserve by the LNVA and at 6 stations in the Lower Neches River Valley by the USGS.